IDNI/TML/README.md

 	TC(4,3)

 On our case, the transitive closure forms a clique graph.
-The following TML TML defines the transitive closure of a binary relation E:
+The following TML defines the transitive closure of a binary relation E:

 	E(?x,?y)	  -> TC(?x,?y)
 	TC(?x,?y) E(?y,?z)-> TC(?x,?z)